uPVC vs Aluminium Windows: The 2026 Guide

 📍 Buying Guide & Material Comparison

-Choosing the correct material for your new windows significantly impacts your heating bills, security, and home kerb appeal.
-We explicitly compare uPVC and aluminium to help you make an informed decision.
+Choosing between uPVC and aluminium windows significantly impacts your heating bills, security, and kerb appeal.
+We explicitly compare costs, lifespans, and thermal technology to help you make an informed decision in 2026.

 📌 The Executive Summary